ARTICLES

 STREAMERS

-Troutbitten leaders are now available in the Troutbitten Shop.
+Troutbitten leaders are back in the Shop.
+There are some unique features to Troutbitten leaders that make a big difference.
 These are hand tied leaders in four varieties: Harvey Dry Leader, Standard Mono Rig, Thin Mono Rig, and Micro-Thin Mono Rig.
 Standard Sighters are also available, and they include a Backing Barrel.
-The Full Mono Rig Kit contains each of the three Mono Rig leaders.
+The Full Mono Rig Kit contains each of the three Mono Rig leaders, three foam spools and a twenty-inch Rio Bi-Color extension.

 ANGLER TYPES IN PROFILE